Study Reveals Sapiens Copulated the Y Out of Neanderthals

 A Re-examination Of Early Human Interbreeding Based On Genes

 The X and Y chromosomes are the two sex chromosomes in mammals, including humans, and they determine the biological sex of an individual.
 Females inherit an X chromosome from the father for a XX genotype, while males inherit a Y chromosome from the father for a XY genotype.
-Only mothers can pass on the X chromosome.
+Mothers can only pass on the X chromosomes.